Please Note:

 Sutton High Schoolers

 Overview: Sutton Memorial High School encourages students to be lifelong learners.
-This summer, we are asking students to read an appropriate book worthy of high school literary merit that addresses the theme of voice.
+This summer, we are asking students to read an appropriate book worthy of high school literary merit that addresses the theme of Renewal.

 Recommended Titles: If you would like some recommended titles that address the prompt, please take a look at some of our suggested titles from our high school staff: